orsonteodoro/oiledmachine-overlay/CONTRIBUTING.md

   - You must present the overall summary of the test results in comment form in the footer of the ebuild per each unofficially supported python versions.
   - You may not use scripts to auto bump PYTHON_COMPAT.
+  - The PYTHON_COMPAT may be downgraded if no recept from the test suite run is not presented in the footer.
+  - List officially supported versions (listed in setup.py, CI, etc) + python versions that you have tested through the test suite.
+Do not put versions that were not tested by either you or by upstream.

 * JS packages:
   - Use the npm_updater_update_locks.sh to update dependencies and produce a